-Pending tag number: A tag number for a newly created requirement in a RequisitePro document that has not yet been committed to the database.
+Pending tag number: A tag number for a newly created requirement in a RequisitePro document.
 The requirement maintains the pending tag number until the document is saved.
 See also Requirement tag.

 Permissions: The RequisitePro privileges granted to a group of RequisitePro users.
 RequisitePro administrators or members of a group with project security permissions can assign permissions to groups.
 Also referred to as privileges or rights.
 See also Security.